microsoft/api-guidelines/Guidelines.md

 1. Services MUST respond quickly in all circumstances, even when under load.
 2. Calls that take longer than 1s to respond in the 99th percentile SHOULD use the Long-Running Operation pattern
 3. Calls that take longer than 0.5s to respond in the 99th percentile should strongly consider the LRO pattern
-4. Services SHOULD NOT introduce sleeps, pauses, etc. that block callers or are not actionable (“tar-pitting”).
+4. Services SHOULD NOT introduce sleep, pauses, etc. that block callers or are not actionable (“tar-pitting”).

 #### 14.4.2.
 Rate Limits and Quotas
 When a caller has made too many calls